xtdb/learn-xtdb-datalog-today/master.md

     :crux.db/id -219}])
 ```

-Note that XTDB also has a JSON-over-HTTP API that naturally supports JSON documents, this is possible because JSON can be very simply mapped to a subset of edn.
+Note that xtdb also has a JSON-over-HTTP API that naturally supports JSON documents, this is possible because JSON can be very simply mapped to a subset of edn.

-To start an in-memory instance of XTDB, you can use the `start-node` function like so:
+To start an in-memory instance of xtdb, you can use the `start-node` function like so:

 ```clojure
 (def my-node (crux/start-node {}))
 ```

 Loading the small amount of data we defined under `my-docs` above can be comfortably done in a single transaction.
 In practice you will often find benefit to batch `put` operations into groups of 1000 at a time.
 The following code maps over the docs to generate a single transaction containing one `:crux.tx/put` operation per document, then submits the transaction.
-Finally we call the `sync` function to ensure that the documents are fully indexed (and that the transaction has succeeded) before we attempt to run any queries -- this is necessary because of XTDB's asynchronous design.
+Finally we call the `sync` function to ensure that the documents are fully indexed (and that the transaction has succeeded) before we attempt to run any queries -- this is necessary because of xtdb's asynchronous design.

 ```clojure
 (crux/submit-tx my-node (for [doc my-docs]